-Hansib was founded in 1970 by Guyana-born Arif Ali following the sale of his north London-based West Indian food business.
-The following year Hansib launched its first title, the monthly West Indian Digest magazine.
-Hansib expanded its publishing activities and produced newspapers, magazines and periodicals for Britain’s Caribbean, Asian and African communities.
+Hansib publications was founded in 1970 by Guyana-born Arif Ali.
+Following the sale of his north London-based West Indian food business.

+Hansib’s first title was the monthly West Indian Digest magazine.
+Hansib soon expanded its activities and produced newspapers, magazines and periodicals for Britain’s Caribbean, Asian and African communities.

 These included the Caribbean Times and West Indian World.

 Hansib’s role as curator of legends and anecdotes has led to the publication of biographies, memoirs, poetry and prose compilations, novels, history books and the acclaimed nation series publications.

 These include Guyana at 50 – Reflection, Celebration and Inspiration, and Trinidad and Tobago – Terrific and Tranquil.